phuse-org/SENDConform/doc/DataConversion.md

 * The same animal is accidentally assigned two different SUBJID values.
 Results are now seen as belonging to two separate individuals, which is also incorrect.

-The solution is to generated a Globally Unique Identifier for each animal subject and associate SUBJID and USUBJID with that ID.
+A possbile  solution is to generat a Globally Unique Identifier for each animal subject and associate SUBJID and USUBJID with that ID.

 <pre style="background-color:#DDEEFF;">
   library(uuid)